-SUNY Oswego will proactively communicate non-personally identifiable information on confirmed cases through multiple information channels including campus-wide email, online Campus Bulletin, the Oswego Today daily email and the college's Oswego Forward/COVID-19 website.
-Regular and frequent communication with the local health department and SUNY will occur throughout the testing, tracing and quarantine process.
+If additional information or alerts pertaining to exposure to COVID-19 need to be shared with the campus community, this communication will be implemented through multiple information channels including campus-wide email, the online Campus Bulletin, the Oswego Today daily email and the college's Oswego Forward/COVID-19 website.
+Regular and frequent communication with the local health department and SUNY will occur throughout the testing, tracing, isolation and quarantine process.